We Michiganders have a bit of an obsession when it comes to championing Michigan-made products and drinking Vernors is case in point!

 - Vernors is probably best known for its ability to cure stomachaches.
 Feeling ill?
 Grab a box of saltines and a glass of this highly carbonated beverage and you will be good to go!

 - Pair Vernors with vanilla ice cream to create the Boston Cooler – a popular dessert beverage.
-The Boston Cooler is named after Boston Boulevard in Detroit – supposedly where the desert was first served.
+The Boston Cooler is named after Boston Boulevard in Detroit – supposedly where the dessert was first served.

 - At one time you could grab a scoop of Vernors-flavored ice cream at Sanders – another Michigan-based company.